alexharri/website/posts/icelandic-name-declension-trie.md

 ### Regularity

 If the input data were _irregular_ -- meaning that there's no significant relationship between suffixes and associated values -- the values of leaves in subtrees would frequently differ.
-That would prevent subtree compression, resulting in not-very-compressed trie that is similar, if not identical, to the original trie.
+That would prevent subtree compression, resulting in a not-very-compressed trie that is similar, if not identical, to the original trie.
 The less a trie is compressed, the longer the suffix match needs to be for a value to be returned.

 The opposite happens as the input data becomes more regular.
 Subtrees will be more frequently compressed, leading to shorter suffix matches being required for values to be returned.